Left Bundle Branch Block

 How is left bundle branch block treated?

 Some people may have left bundle branch block for many years without any problems.
-However, a newly diagnosed left bundle branch block may mean there is some underlying heart condition that requires prompt treatment.
+But a newly diagnosed left bundle branch block may mean there is some underlying heart condition that requires prompt treatment.
 An aggressive evaluation may be necessary if you have new onset of a left bundle branch block.

 People with heart failure and left bundle branch block may need cardiac resynchronization therapy or CRT.
 This is a type of pacemaker therapy that helps the ventricles contract at the same time.
 CRT can increase the amount of blood that the heart ejects and can improve symptoms of shortness of breath and fatigue.
+It can improve survival.

 How do I manage left bundle branch block?